guoqincode/Open-AnimateAnyone/README.md

 It only takes a few days to release the weights.😄

 ## Sample of Stage 1 Result on UBC-fashion dataset

+The current version of the face also has some artifacts.

 <table class="center">
     <tr><td><img src="./assets/stage1/1.png"></td><td><img src="./assets/stage1/2.png"></td></tr>
     <tr><td><img src="./assets/stage1/3.png"></td><td><img src="./assets/stage1/8.png"></td></tr>